 - Chapter 4, Part 4, Subpart O of the Louisiana Insurance Code (La.
 R.S.
-22:1 et seq.) establishes the authority of the Commissioner of Insurance to regulate rates and rules and provides for rate and rule regulation. - La.
+22:1 et seq.) establishes the authority of the commissioner of insurance to regulate rates and rules and provides for rate and rule regulation. - La.
 R.S.
-22:1451 states that the Commissioner of Insurance shall have the exclusive authority to accept, review and approve any application for insurance rates or rate changes for all lines of property and casualty insurance. - La.
+22:1451 states that every authorized insurer shall file with the commissioner all rates, supplementary rate information, and all supporting information for risks to be written by the insurer in this state.
+The rates and information submitted pursuant to this Subpart are deemed approved unless the insurer is notified otherwise by the commissioner within 30 days of the rate filing. - La.
 R.S.
-22:1452, states that the purpose of the Commissioner of Insurance in the regulation of rates and rules is to promote public welfare by regulating insurance rates so that the rates shall not be excessive, inadequate, or unfairly discriminatory. - La.
+22:1452 states that the purpose of the commissioner of insurance in the regulation of rates and rules is to promote public welfare by regulating insurance rates so that the rates shall not be excessive, inadequate, or unfairly discriminatory. - La.
 R.S.
-22:1456 sets forth the scope of the Commissioner's authority to regulate rates by line of business. - La.
+22:1456 sets forth the scope of the commissioner's authority to regulate rates by line of business. - La.
 R.S.
-22:1464 provides that insurers are subject to rate regulation and that insurers shall file and support every manual premium, minimum premium, class rate, rating schedule, rating plan, rating rule, and every modification of any of the foregoing which the insurer proposes to use. - LDI Regulation 42 (Louisiana Administrative Code, Title 37, Part XIII, Chapter 11, Section 1113) provides that every workers' compensation group self-insurance fund shall adhere to a uniform classification system, uniform experience rating plan, and manual rules approved by the Commissioner of Insurance.
-The Commissioner has delegated approval authority to the Office of Property and Casualty.
+22:1464 provides that insurers are subject to rate regulation and that insurers shall file and support every manual premium, minimum premium, class rate, rating schedule, rating plan, rating rule, and every modification of any of the foregoing which the insurer proposes to use.

+LDI Regulation 42 (Louisiana Administrative Code, Title 37, Part XIII, Chapter 11, Section 1113) provides that every workers' compensation group self-insurance fund shall adhere to a uniform classification system, uniform experience rating plan, and manual rules acknowledged by the commissioner of insurance.
+The commissioner has delegated approval authority to the Office of Property and Casualty.